The64thGamer/cheeseepedia/content/0kupt4sbsm17vk6b/content.md

 ### Skytubes & Toddler Zone Improvements

 The Skytubes in most locations were slightly downsized and had new additions, such as a Nascar or Police car, and monkey cage.
 In addition to this, the Ball Crawl was also to be removed in later renditions of this upgrade.
-In addition, this phase introduces the finalized 'Toddler Town' concept from {{< wiki-link "Phase 1 (1994)" >}} as the 'Toddler Zone'.
+In addition, this phase introduces the finalized 'Toddler Town' concept from [Phase 1 (1994)] as the 'Toddler Zone'.
 The Toddler Zone would now have a small playground and a wider variety of games and rides suitable for toddlers.

 ### Ticket Munchers

 Ticket Munchers were the initial replacements for the traditional way of counting tickets with an electronic ticket counter.
-This was tested at the {{< wiki-link "Dallas, TX (13125 Montfort Dr)" >}} location as early as 1998.
+This was tested at the [Dallas, TX (13125 Montfort Dr)] location as early as 1998.

 ### Games Package

 - Barney The Dinosaur Train
 - Bob The Builder Scoop
 - [Brave Firefighters](https://www.arcade-museum.com/game_detail.php?game_id=7212)
-- {{< wiki-link "Chuck E. Cheese's Hightops" >}}
+- [Chuck E. Cheese's Hightops]
-- {{< wiki-link "Chuck E. Cheese's Super Shot" >}}
+- [Chuck E. Cheese's Super Shot]
 - Ely Fly